The Open Access Button will search across the web for a freely accessible full-text version of an article

 |Green Open Access or Self Archiving||Gold Open Access|

-Researchers publish in a journal and then self-archive their manuscript in the Monash PURE (myResearch) repository OR in another repository (eg. arXiv) where it can be accessed for free.
+Researchers publish in a journal and then self-archive their manuscript in monash.figshare, or in another repository (eg. arXiv) where it can be accessed for free.

 Monash researchers do not need to pay additional fees to make articles Green Open Access.